 Assets and expenses are two fundamental concepts in accounting and finance, but they represent opposite sides of the financial equation.

-Assets are resources that have economic value and are expected to provide future benefits to a business or individual.
+Assets are resources with economic value that are expected to provide future benefits to a business or individual.
 Expenses are costs incurred to generate revenue or maintain a business operation.
 They are typically classified as costs of goods sold, operating expenses, or other expenses.

 Another key difference is that expenses are usually purchases less than $2,500.
 That’s a good heuristic for determining how to account for an item as either an expense or an asset, but consult with a financial advisor if you’re unsure.